PedroHaupenthal/alexa-generative-ai/README.md

 2. **Implement the skill logic** that will process user inputs and interact with the Lambda function.

 ### Configuring AWS Lambda
-2. **Upload the code from this repository** to your Lambda function.
+1. **Upload the code from this repository** to your Lambda function.
-3. **Set up Lambda Trigger and the Skill ID** to the Lambda function.
+2. **Set up Lambda trigger** as Alexa/IoT and link your Skill ID.
-4. **Copy the Lambda function's ARN** and set it as the endpoint for your Alexa Skill.
+3. **Copy the Lambda function's ARN** and set it as the endpoint for your Alexa Skill.

 ### Integration with OpenAI API
 1. **Obtain an API key** from OpenAI.